CAS Assist Program

-The Triage Program at Trinity Washington University assists students who have an emergency situation while enrolled in courses and expect to be absent from classes for an extended period of time.
+The CAS Assist Program at Trinity Washington University supports students who have an emergency situation while enrolled in courses and expect to be absent from classes for an extended period of time.

 Trinity recognizes that emergency situations do happen and wants to provide the opportunity for students in these situations to remain in classes if possible.
 If extensive class time has been missed, however, a student may be required to withdraw from a course or courses.